World Junior Pairs Championship

-This article now covers all of the Pairs and Individuals events in the World Bridge Federation youth program.
-World Junior Teams Championship covers all of the Teams events.

 The World Junior Pairs Championship is a bridge competition organized by the World Bridge Federation.
 It was inaugurated 1995 in Ghent, Belgium, when it incorporated the European Junior Pairs Championship inaugurated 1991.
 Officially the Juniors and Youngsters Pairs Championships (jointly, Youth Pairs) are biennial in odd years, although there are parallel contests in some even years.

 Junior Pairs is open to players who are "under 26" years old at the end of the calendar year (u-26, U26).
 So they may celebrate their 25th birthdays during the year; Junior competition during calendar 2011 is restricted to players born 1986 and later.
 The parallel Youngsters Pairs is for players under 21 (u-21, U21).

 The next rendition in Opatija, Croatia, concludes 30 August 2011.

 The 2011 Junior Pairs is a three-day matchpoints tournament with 61 entries.
 Only five are transnational.

 Although the Junior Pairs is the long-running event at the Youth Congress, it takes second place to teams tournament, with a big step back from 2009 to 2011.
 The first rendition scheduled five-day teams followed by four-day pairs, Saturday to Sunday in all.
 The second scheduled five-day main event for teams, followed by one day to conclude the consolation event for teams (all that Monday to Saturday), and three-day pairs, Sunday to Tuesday.